marcysutton/js-a11y-workshop/README.md

 ### Troubleshooting

-If you run into errors on the install, check your Node version.
+If you run into errors on the install, check your Node version for version 12.
 Sharp in particular likes to complain a lot.

 To get Gatsby to install after errors, try deleting files and doing another reinstall: